tmp-visual

 ENVR 2020 Urban Air Pollution [3 Credit(s)]

 The course is aimed at providing students with insights in how to deal with environmental problems and the way in which science interfaces with policies.
 It will cover major topics on the sources of air pollutions, air chemistry, oxidation of organic compounds and issues on control of air pollutant emissions and air quality management.
-Prerequisite(s): a passing letter grade in LANG 1401 OR LANG 1402 OR LANG 1403 OR LANG 1404 OR LANG 1002 (prior to 2022-23) Exclusion(s): CORE 2941
+Exclusion(s): CORE 2941

 On successful completion of the course, students will be able to: